PSR B1257+12: Nomenclature

 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars (including stellar remnants).
 In its first bulletin of July 2016, the WGSN explicitly recognized the names of exoplanets and their host stars approved by the Executive Committee Working Group Public Naming of Planets and Planetary Satellites, including the names of stars adopted during the 2015 NameExoWorlds campaign.
 This stellar remnant is now so entered in the IAU Catalog of Star Names.

 Pulsar

 Discovery

 PSR B1257+12 was discovered by the Polish astronomer Aleksander Wolszczan on 9 February 1990 using the Arecibo radio telescope.
-It is a millisecond pulsar, a kind of neutron star, with a rotation period of 6.22 milliseconds (9,650 rpm), and was found to have anomalies in the pulsation period, which led to investigations as to the cause of the irregular pulses.
-In 1992 Wolszczan and Dale Frail published a famous paper on the first confirmed discovery of planets outside our solar system.
+It is a millisecond pulsar, a kind of neutron star, with a rotation period of 6.2185 milliseconds (9,650 rpm), and was found to have anomalies in the pulsation period, which led to investigations as to the cause of the irregular pulses.
+In 1992, Wolszczan and Dale Frail published a famous paper on the first confirmed discovery of planets outside the Solar System.
 Using refined methods one more planet was found orbiting this pulsar in 1994.